SwuduSusuwu/SubStack/posts/VirusAnalysis.md

-Static analysis (such as Clang/LLVM has) just checks programs for accidental security threats (such as buffer overruns/underruns, or null-pointer-dereferences,) but could act as a basis, if you add a few extra checks for deliberate vulnerabilities/signs of infection (these are heuristics, so the user should have a choice to quarantine and submit for review, or continue launch of this). https://github.com/llvm/llvm-project/blob/main/clang/lib/StaticAnalyzer is part of Clang/LLVM (license is FLOSS,) does static analysis (produces full graphs of each function the SW uses, plus arguments passed to thus, so that if the executable violates security, the analysis shows this to you and asks you what to do.)
+Static analysis (such as Clang/LLVM has) just checks programs for accidental security threats (such as buffer overruns/underruns, or null-pointer-dereferences,) but could act as a basis, if you add a few extra checks for deliberate vulnerabilities/signs of infection (these are heuristics, so the user should have a choice to quarantine and submit for review, or continue launch of this). https://github.com/llvm/llvm-project/blob/main/clang/lib/StaticAnalyzer is part of Clang/LLVM (license is FLOSS,) does static analysis (emulation produces inputs to functions, formulas analyze stacktraces (+ heap/stack uses) to produce lists of possible unwanted side effects to warn you of); versus [`-fsanitize`](https://github.com/SwuduSusuwu/SubStack/issues/5#issuecomment-2169117084), do not have to recompile to do static analysis. `-fsanitize` requires you to produce inputs, static analysis does this for you.
 LLVM is lots of files, Phasar is just it’s static analysis: https://github.com/secure-software-engineering/phasar